relaymonkey/mitmproxy-helm/ROADMAP.md

 ### P1

 - [ ] Publish to Artifact Hub.
+  - [ ] Add install steps to use public Helm registry.
   - [ ] Add a CI job to publish the chart to Artifact Hub.
   - Approved from upstream project.